I Do, I Do, I Do, I Do, I Do: Critical reception

+Commercial reception

 "I Do, I Do, I Do, I Do, I Do" was a notable hit in a number of countries, and was the song that sparked "ABBA-mania" in Australia, becoming ABBA's first chart-topper there.
 With "Mamma Mia" and "SOS" to follow, this gave the group a run of 14 consecutive weeks at the top of the Australian charts.
 "I Do, I Do, I Do, I Do, I Do" also topped the charts in France, New Zealand, Switzerland and South Africa and hit the Top 5 in Norway, Belgium, the Netherlands, Austria and Rhodesia (all in 1975).
 The song also reached No. 15 in the United States in early 1976.
 A notable exception to the song's success was in the UK Singles Chart, a market that ABBA was aiming to conquer.
 Although it did return them to the Top 40 (after their previous UK single "So Long" had failed to chart), it stalled at No. 38.
 Thus, the musical direction taken in the song was not used again for some time.
 This marked the only time that an ABBA song had more success in the United States than in Britain.
 Later in 1975, ABBA found success in the UK with "SOS", which cemented the group's success in Australia and elsewhere.